The Spanish legislature

 The two leaders will hold a joint event in Barcelona to defend the unity of the left.

-After the left's debacle in the Castile and León elections, where Podemos and Sumar failed to win any seats in the regional parliament with disappointing results, Rufián declared: "0 seats to the left of the PSOE.
+After the left's resounding defeat in the Castile and León elections, where Podemos and Sumar failed to win any seats in the regional parliament with disappointing results, Rufián declared: "Zero seats to the left of the PSOE.
 Doing nothing (or doing the same old thing) is pure negligence."
 Faced with the proliferation of regional governments with PP and Vox majorities and the very real possibility of an alliance between these two parties to form a government after the next general elections, the Esquerra leader tirelessly calls for a united left-wing front in Spain.

-He did so on February 19th in Madrid, accompanied by Emilio Delgado, a regional deputy from Más Madrid, and will do so again in Barcelona on April 9th with Podemos MEP Irene Montero and the former leader of the Comuns, Xavier Domènech.
-Esquerra, as it did previously, has distanced itself from Rufián's proposal to create a left-wing front in Spain.
-Sources close to the ERC spokesperson in Congress explained to ARA that the event "is part of the necessary debate" he initiated a month ago regarding "what must be done in the face of the far right."
-"It's an event and nothing more than an event," these same sources insisted, disassociating it from future electoral alliances, which they emphasized are a matter for the parties to decide.
+He did so on February 19th in Madrid, accompanied by Emilio Delgado, a regional deputy from Más Madrid, and will do so again in Barcelona on April 9th with Podemos MEP Irene Montero.
+Sources close to the ERC spokesperson in Congress explained to ARA that the event "is part of the necessary debate" he initiated a month ago on "what needs to be done about the far right."
+"It's an act and nothing more than an act," the same voices insisted, distancing it from future electoral alliances, which they emphasized are a matter for the parties.

 Tardà's endorsement alone